Midland Theatre (Newark, Ohio): Reopening and current offerings

-The Effect of the COVID-19 Pandemic
+Effect of the COVID-19 pandemic

-In recent history, the Midland Theatre faced more struggle through the 2020 COVID-19 Pandemic.
-Many shows and concerts were postponed due to the virus, and the future of the Midland was questionable.
+The Midland Theatre struggled through the 2020 COVID-19 Pandemic.
+Many shows and concerts were postponed due to the virus, and the future of the Midland in question.
 However, multiple fundraising efforts and donations were put towards keeping the theatre in service.
-The theatre received over 200,000 dollars in donations; however, it cost nearly 40,000 dollars a month to keep it up and running.
-Employees were working long hours with limited pay, and shows were lacking in attendance.
-While the many donations and fundraisers significantly helped the theatre, many were worried about the years following the Pandemic and said it could take up to 3 years for the theatre to fully recover.
+The theatre received $200,000 in donations; however, it cost nearly $40,000 a month to keep it up and running.
+Employees worked long hours with limited pay, and shows had low attendance.
+It took years for the theatre to fully recover.